Printmaking: Etching

 Etching is part of the intaglio family.
 In pure etching, a metal plate (usually copper, zinc, or steel) is covered with a waxy or acrylic ground.
 The artist then draws through the ground with a pointed etching needle, exposing the metal.
 The plate is then etched by dipping it in a bath of etchant (e.g. nitric acid or ferric chloride).
 The etchant "bites" into the exposed metal, leaving behind lines in the plate.
 The remaining ground is then cleaned off the plate, and the printing process is then just the same as for engraving.

 Although the first dated etching is by Albrecht Dürer in 1515, the process is believed to have been invented by Daniel Hopfer (c.
 1470-1536) of Augsburg, Germany, who decorated armor in this way, and applied the method to printmaking.
 Etching soon came to challenge engraving as the most popular printmaking medium.
 Its great advantage was that, unlike engraving which requires special skill in metalworking, etching is relatively easy to learn for an artist trained in drawing.

 Etching prints are generally linear and often contain fine detail and contours.
 Lines can vary from smooth to sketchy.
-An etching is opposite of a woodcut in that the raised portions of an etching remain blank while the crevices hold ink.
+An etching is the opposite of a woodcut in that the raised portions of an etching remain blank while the crevices hold ink.

 A non-toxic form of etching that does not involve an acid is Electroetching.